Here are answers to the questions we hear most often about undergraduate research.

 Is undergraduate research only for students in the sciences?

 No!
 Even though working in a science laboratory is the example of research that comes to mind for most people, undergraduate research can be done in any discipline.
 You should consider what your interests are and investigate options in the most likely areas.
-If finding a link to your academic department isn’t obvious, try speaking with your advisor or with the Center for Experiential Learning for ideas.
+You can reach out to faculty members in your major or to faculty and staff across campus to work on interdisciplinary projects.